fujie-math/PRISM/README.md

 cd ./effect/prompt_1_hd/
 python gen_prompt_1_hd.py
 ```
-First, we enter the `./effect/prompt_1_hd/` folder to generate the prompt-guided internal states used in our paper, and store them in this folder.
+First, you should generate the prompt-guided internal states used in our paper, and store them in this folder.
 ```
 cd ./effect/
 python plot.py